ChordPro/chordpro/docs/content/Directives-image.md

 When the offset is a percentage, it is adjusted for the image size.
 For example, with `x="0%"` the left side of the image is at the left edge of the paper.
-With `x="100%"` the rights side of the image is at the right edge of the paper.
+With `x="100%"` the right side of the image is at the right edge of the paper.
 With `x="50%"` the center of the image is at the center of the paper.